Webhook channel overview

 Features and use cases

 You can use the Knock webhook channel type to build a custom channel that sends a webhook request to a configured endpoint.
 This endpoint can be static, or can be dynamically built using liquid variables during workflow run time.
-The Knock webhook channel supports PUT, POST, and GET requests, making it a flexible tool to use for a number of different use cases.
+The Knock webhook channel supports GET, POST, PUT, DELETE, and PATCH requests, making it a flexible tool to use for a number of different use cases.

 You might use the Knock webhook channel to...